Chicago Sterigenics Lawsuit Attorney

 - 830 Midway Drive (est. 1999)

 The two buildings house 19 sealed chambers in which medical devices, food products, and pharmaceuticals are sterilized and processed using ethylene oxide.
-Over the years, the Willowbrook Sterigenics plant has faced considerable criticism over EtO emissions and mismanagement of risks posed to local residents.
+Over the years, the Willowbrook Sterigenics plant has faced considerable criticism over EO emissions and mismanagement of risks posed to local residents.

 Here’s a brief timeline of significant events:

 - 1989 – A report from the Toxics Release Inventory finds nearly 170,000 pounds of ethylene oxide had been released from the Willowbrook sterilization plan in 1987, when it was owned by Griffith Micro Science.

 - 1999 – Sterigenics International and Griffith Micro Science are acquired by Ion Beams Applications, a Belgium-based medical technology company.
 The second facility on Midway Drive is built.

 - 2003 – The National Institute of Occupational Safety and Health (NIOSH) studies over 18,000 workers at 17 sterilization facilities, and fines EtO causes lymphomas and breast cancer.